moothes/SALOD/README.md

 # SALOD

+Source code of our work: "[Benchmarking Deep Models for Salient Object Detection](https://arxiv.org/abs/2202.02925)".
-A benchmark for SALient Object Detection (SALOD) task.
+In this works, we propose a new benchmark for SALient Object Detection (SALOD) methods.

 We re-implement 14 methods using same settings, including input size, data loader and evaluation metrics (thanks to [Metrics](https://github.com/lartpang/Py-SOD-VOS-EvalToolkit)).
 Hyperparameters of optimizer are different because of various network structures and objective functions.
 We try our best to tune the optimizer for these models to achieve the best performance one-by-one.
 Some other networks are debugging now, it is welcome for your contributions on these networks to obtain better performance.